psxdev/ps4link/README.md

   Special thanks goes to:

   - ps2dev old comrades.
-  - hitodama for libps4 and elfldr
+  - hitodama for ps4sdk and elfldr
   - xerpi for ps4ftp code base :P
+  - xecoxao for sharing code to decrypt files i only add save option to host0 :P
   - kr105 for valid return code to userland in his dlclose poc
   - qwertyoruiop and cturt for sharing dlclose information
   - All people who collaborated in ps4dev